kongying-tavern/docs/src/en/manual/guide/auto-tracking/troubleshoot.md

 # [Automatic Tracking] Troubleshooting

-## 1. When auto tracking is engaged, the in-game minimap does not show markers, nor is there an overlay of the map client
+## 1. When auto tracking is engaged, the in-game minimap does not show pins, nor is there an overlay of the map client

 The auto tracking feature cannot overlay the game window, you can use the Stay on Top feature to have a similar effect as the title describes.